yarnpkg/berry/packages/gatsby/content/features/plugins.md

   - Download the plugin you want to use and put it somewhere

-  - Update your project-level `.yarnrc` file by adding the following property:
+  - Update your project-level `.yarnrc.yml` file by adding the following property:

     ```
     plugins: